Yaswanth-Mitta/Publish/MCP/README.md

 - **📈 Scalable**: Easy to add new capabilities
 - **🔒 Secure**: Controlled access to your data
 - **⚡ Real-time**: Live data and instant actions
-- **🌍 Language Agnostic**: Works with any programming language
-- **🔄 Bidirectional**: Servers can push updates to clients

-## 🎯 Connection Efficiency: The Major Advantage
+## 🎯 Major Advantage: Connection Efficiency

 ### The Problem: M×N Connections (Without MCP)